-The reason that snow caves work is because warm air rises towards the sleeping platforms.
+The reason that snow caves work is that warm air rises towards the sleeping platforms.
 By digging a pit inside the main chamber, you will provide another place for cold air to sink.

-Snow caves for two people are often built in a T-shape for this reason (as can be seen in the image below).
-The center line of the T is the heat sink.
+Snow caves for two people are often built in a T-shape for this reason (as seen in the image below).
+The centerline of the T is the heat sink.
 The sides are raised-bed platforms with a dome ceiling above them.

 7. Smooth the Ceiling

-It is incredibly important that the ceiling of a snow cave is as smooth as possible.
+It is crucial that the ceiling of a snow cave is as smooth as possible.
 Once you are inside the cave, heat from your body will start to melt the snow.
-Any jagged or protruding spot on the ceiling will be a point for water to drip on you.
+Any rough or protruding spot on the ceiling will be a point for water to drip on you.
 Staying dry is crucial for winter survival.